fkmiec/goscript/README.md

 ## Install

-**Goscripts** is ultimately about compiling Go code into binaries, so a Go module project is required to build your scripts.
+**Goscript** is ultimately about compiling Go code into binaries, so a Go module project is required to build your scripts.
 Further, the resulting binaries need to be on your path to be accessible.
 Follow these steps to get setup:

 1. Clone this repo and re-build the binary (if necessary ... binary was compiled on linux) with `go build -o goscript main.go`